Day 1 – The Old and the New

-The monuments open at 9 AM but arrive on time as there will be a queue at the ticket office.
-Visitors can choose from circuit A, B, or C, depending on the monuments they want to see.
-We did circuit B (the most popular tour at the price of 250 CZK or 9.5 EUR), which includes St Vitus Cathedral, Golden Lane, George’s Basilica, and the Old Royal Palace.
+The monuments open at 9 am but arrive on time as there will be a queue at the ticket office.
+Visitors can choose from circuits A, B, or C, depending on the monuments they want to see.
+We did Circuit B (the most popular tour at the price of 250 CZK or 9.5 EUR), which includes St Vitus Cathedral, Golden Lane, George’s Basilica, and the Old Royal Palace.
 Book a tour and ticket online.

 8. Charles Bridge

-Right before sunset, cross over the famous Charles Bridge: a charming cobbled, pedestrians-only, gateway from the old town across to Mala Strana and the castle.
+Right before sunset, cross over the famous Charles Bridge: a charming cobbled, pedestrians-only gateway from the old town across to Mala Strana and the castle.
 Built in 1357, the Charles Bridge features 30 statues that represent saints from Czech history.
-Nowadays, it is occupied with artists, musicians and is simply fantastic for a stroll.
+Nowadays, it is occupied by artists and musicians and is simply fantastic for a stroll.

-Close by to the bridge is the narrowest street in Prague, measuring in at only 50cm wide!
-It even has its own traffic light to prevent people walking into each other.
+Close by the bridge is the narrowest street in Prague, measuring in at only 50cm wide!
+It even has its own traffic light to prevent people from walking into each other.